EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 dc 78 a1 14 de 65 9c 7e 50 4d 0f 52 9a 6b d3
 ~~~~~~~~~~~~~~~~~~~~~~~

-Because COSE_Keys are used, and because C_V = h'a3':
+Because COSE_Keys are used, and because kid = h'a3':

 ~~~~~~~~~~~~~~~~~~~~~~~
 ID_CRED_V =